torrtuga/athena-sumerian-aiml/README.md

       #use certbot nginx plugin for certificate installation
       sudo certbot --nginx
       ```
     * Follow the prompts and enter required details.
-Refresh your browser after some few min and check that your domain name is secured with htpps
+Refresh your browser after some few min and check that your domain name is secured with https.

+PS : Make sure to add your own domain name and AWS Rekognition url in the *script-face-recognition.js*, *script-user-speech.js*, *script-opencv.js*.
+Also, make sure to upload the images provided in the images/language-learn folder to your *html-language.html* and using the respective data ID instead of the one provided to run Sumerian without crashing.